 InnoTecTing Could Take Your Business to The Next Level

-Monetary benefit isn’t success.
+The monetary benefit isn’t a success.
 Adding value to the business which would benefit both the organization and its consumer base, however, is.

 But how could value addition be possible without innovation?
-Hence, adding innovation is the first ingredient of your recipe of success.
+Hence, adding innovation is the first ingredient of your recipe for success.

 Let’s say you are innovating.
 But what if it isn’t helping your customers?
 If this is the case, your innovation is useless.
 The reason is: your consumers don’t know that it exists.
 This is where the second ingredient marketing comes into the picture.

 Now let’s say you’re innovating as well as marketing your product/service.
 Thus, following what once quoted by Peter Drucker.